wehlutyk/2016-09-daad-research-project/project.md

 Alongside this empirical work, we review the main critiques of the *epidemiology of representations* program, both from social anthropology and non-classical streams of cognitive science, which frame the questions of cultural evolution differently and pinpoint debated assumptions in need of further work.

 Upon completion, this project will have shown a path to analyse the evolution of real linguistic content, and the links it has with overall cultural change, with a set of workable constraints compared to previous techniques.
-By fruitfully combining social science, psycholinguistics, and large scale modelling, I hope to significantly widen the field of empirical possibilities and allows the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.
+By fruitfully combining social science, psycholinguistics, and large scale modelling, we hope to broaden the field of empirical possibilities, making it easier for the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.

 Project breakdown
 =================